-- If Account Owners need to grant manual “one-off” record access to individuals (similar to manual sharing in Classic).
-This can be done by using the [Add Team Members].
+- If Account Owners need to grant manual “one-off” record access to individuals.
+This can be done by using the [Add Team Members] button.

 Default Account Teams

-- Default Account Team can be entered by each User (under My Settings > Advanced User Details)
+- Default Account Teams can be entered by each user (under My Settings, go to Advanced User Details).

 Data Loader Option: